zaidmukaddam/securityMobileApp/README.md

 #### Cracking the Hash

-For the **brute-force attack** we are using a **5 Million words** dictionnary downloaded from [this link](https://thehacktoday.com/password-cracking-dictionarys-download-for-free/) .
+For the **brute-force attack** I are using a **5 Million words** dictionnary downloaded from [this link](https://thehacktoday.com/password-cracking-dictionarys-download-for-free/) .

 <img src="https://github.com/zaidmukaddam/securityMobileApp/blob/main/Images/ReadmeImages/1610829457054.jpg?raw=true" width="300" />

-Because of the huge computational power required for this operation we had to divide the dictionary onto **mini-batchs** with 10000 words in each of them.
+Because of the huge computational power required for this operation I had to divide the dictionary onto **mini-batchs** with 10000 words in each of them.

-Also we executed the code using the `compute` function to do all the work on a different "Thread" to avoid skipping frames and give a feed back on the operation's progress since it takes a long time.
+Also I executed the code using the `compute` function to do all the work on a different "Thread" to avoid skipping frames and give a feed back on the operation's progress since it takes a long time.

 ##### Test result :